 After reviewing both local and global optimizations, it becomes clear that numerous components, and thus development departments, are involved in optimizing performance and defining a vehicle’s character.
 For the best results, all perspectives (local and global) should be considered and balanced.
 Using the right simulation solution for each task helps increase your vehicle’s performance, reliably define its character, and, at the same time, accelerate the development process.

-You want to learn more about how to test & design electric vehicles virtually, efficiently allowing you to develop the best strategy for optimal range while reducing the amount of test needed?
+You want to learn more about how to test & design electric vehicles in a sustainable, virtual way that equally allows you to efficiently develop the best strategy for optimal range while reducing the amount of test needed?
 Watch our webinar "Developing Electric Vehicles That Go the Distance" on-demand.